nearnshaw/mule-transport-amqp/GUIDE.md

 The AMQP connector defines what broker to connect to, which credentials to use when doing so and all the common properties used by the inbound and outbound endpoints using this connector.

 It is possible to create several connectors connected to the same broker for the purpose of having different sets of common properties that the endpoints will use.

+The AMQP connector will accept an use a `receiver-threading-profile` that will be used to set the consumer thread pool as per the rabbitmq [guide](https://www.rabbitmq.com/api-guide.html#consumer-thread-pool).
+More information on how to set a receiver threading profile in the Mule [tunning performance](http://www.mulesoft.org/documentation/display/current/Tuning+Performance) guide.

 <table class="confluenceTable">
   <tr>